How to choose the best husky safari in Lapland for your group

 - You’re travelling as a family, even with younger kids.

-Campfire Tour
+Campfire Tour (Still unavailable)

 Best for: couples, friends, and families with kids aged 7+ who want a longer ride without self-driving.

 The Campfire Tour is for guests who want something longer than the shortest rides, but still prefer to sit in the sled rather than drive.
-For the 2025/2026 winter season, this tour is still available until 4th April 2026.

 A couple of important practical points: